sbackmann/GNN-molecule-explainer/README.md

 - install the backend with the command ```pip install .```;
 - start the backend with the command ```start-server```;
 To run the frontend
-- open a new terminal instance and once again go to the folder called "dummy-fullstack-main"
+- open a new terminal instance and once again go to the folder called "b2-gnn-explainer"
 - open the frontend folder called "react-frontend";
 - start the front end by using the following two commands ```npm install```, ```npm start```;
 If all the steps have been successfully executed a new browser window will open automatically.